RCThales/burgerburger_website/README.md

 - **React:** A JavaScript library for building user interfaces.
 - **Tailwind CSS:** A utility-first CSS framework for building modern designs.
 - **TypeScript:** A typed superset of JavaScript that adds static types.
+- **Amazon S3:** Scalable storage in the cloud.

 ## Design and UX

-The captivating design and user experience of Burger Burger were meticulously crafted by [Rayssa Ruas](#), using [Figma](https://www.figma.com/).
+The captivating design and user experience of Burger Burger were meticulously crafted by [Rayssa Ruas](https://rayssaruas.design), using [Figma](https://www.figma.com/).

-## Getting Started

-1. Clone the repository: `git clone https://github.com/your-username/burger-burger.git`
-2. Install dependencies: `npm install`
-3. Run the development server: `npm run dev`

 ## Website